 The Distance Symbol can send energy across time and space.
 Healers often use it to send energy to people who are far away.
 They can also draw this symbol to send Reiki energy into the future.

-This is an excellent tool if a person has a future event that they want to run smoothly, such as a job interview, wedding, or business deal.
+This is an excellent tool if a person wants a future event to run smoothly, such as a job interview, wedding, or business deal.
 When they send Reiki to this future moment, it fills it with positive energy and intentions to help the situation go according to plan.

 Some practitioners believe the Distance Symbol can unlock clients’ consciousness.
 This permits them to see what happened in their clients’ past lives.
 The ability to view who a person was in the past is essential, especially when practitioners try to heal people suffering from past-life or inner-child issues.

 The Master Symbol (Dai Ko Myo)

 The Master Symbol combines the capabilities of the harmony, power, and distance symbol.
 It provides those attuned to it with a greater understanding of Reiki and a sense of enlightenment.

 Reiki masters only use this symbol during the final attunement ceremony.
 They use this symbol to convert level two practitioners into Reiki masters.
 This is the most complex symbol to draw, so only experienced Reiki masters can attune others to this symbol.